 One of the challenges of applying machine learning to real world scenario is bridging the gap between the idealised assumptions made when developing theoretical methods and the realities of the physical world.
 For example, many machine learning models are based on the assumption that the data distribution remains unchanged through time (ie: that the data keeps behaving the same way).
 However, this is often not the case in the real world: for example, financial markets behave differently now compared to twenty years ago because there have been several changes in that time (such as government policy), and their behaviour will likely continue to evolve.
 The workshop Distribution Shifts: Connecting Methods and Applications highlighted some of the important work being done to build machine learning models that are robust to these changes, such as state of the art methods to perform data augmentation on time series with distribution shifts, or to detect harmful covariate shifts between training and test set.
 It also covered ways to repurpose tools from other areas of machine learning, such as using Shapley values (typically used to explain how a model’s prediction is influenced by the different input features) to visualise non-obvious distribution shifts that may be happening in time series data.

 The research presented at these workshops is highly relevant to the work we’re doing at Carbon Re.
-In order to decarbonize the cement industry using AI we need to be able to model the complex dynamics of a cement plant, which requires combining expertise in machine learning, physics, and cement process engineering.
+In order to decarbonise the cement industry using AI we need to be able to model the complex dynamics of a cement plant, which requires combining expertise in machine learning, physics, and cement process engineering.
 Currently, our plant simulations are mostly data driven, which means that data quality is one of our highest priorities, and we invest considerable periods of time understanding how our data behaves and how it changes with time.
 In fact, cement plants are not static: components wear out over time, some of them get replaced, and suppliers of raw materials might change.
 These constant changes require us to pay close attention to shifts in data distributions.

 In addition to improving our current models and systems, we are always looking to stay up to date with research that is relevant to our future projects, and the workshop on AI for Accelerated Materials Design was a particularly good fit.
 In fact, the tools we are building, combined with the data and knowledge we are acquiring on cement and steel, will allow us to make a meaningful contribution to the current research on developing novel sustainable materials and we look forward to presenting our work in the future.